AdaCore/spark2014/docs/lrm/source/language-defined-pragmas.rst

 List               	      Yes
 Locking_Policy    	      No		     No tasking
 No_Return          	      Yes
-Normalize_Scalars  	      No            	     No support for invalid values Optimise           	      Yes
+Normalize_Scalars  	      No            	     Why?
+TBD.
+Optimize           	      Yes
 Pack              	      Yes
 Page               	      Yes
-Partition_Elaboration_Policy  ?
-Partition wide would it appear in a compilation unit?
+Partition_Elaboration_Policy  Yes
 Preelaborable_Initialization  Yes
 Preelaborate       	      Yes
 Priority  	  	      No		     No tasking Priority_Specific_Dispatching No  		     No tasking Profile            	      Yes
-Pure               	      Y
+Pure               	      Yes
 Queuing_Policy 	 	      No		     No Tasking Relative_Deadline  	      No		     No Tasking Remote_Call_Interface 	      No		     Distributed systems